nisarg-chodavadiya/Movie-Review-Analysis/README.md

 # Conclusion
 Answer to Question:
-1. People look at the character, story in the movie at first glance.
+1. People looks at the character, story in the movie at first glance.
 2. Then they looked at the scene.
 3. Many times the story, scene makes the movie bad when the movie gets low ratings.</br>
 Note: This dataset was published in 2011 so today’s reviews may make a difference in the answer to this question.